jncoleman/Haskell-Work/README.md

 # Haskell-Work

 Hello future me!
-This reposatory is from the few books that I am about the haskell programming language.
+This reposatory is from the few books that I am reading about the haskell programming language.

 Book 1: Programming in Haskell
 Book 2: Haskell in Depth